My 6 rules for ultimate peak-health and elite-fitness.

-I was having my car washed the other day, and the person running the car wash asked me "how do you keep looking the same?"
-Initially I thought he was talking about my limited wardrobe (it is comically limited).
-I fumblingly replied saying "I am like a cartoon character who has 2 drawers with just T-shirts and some shorts."
-He said "No, no, no, your body!"
-It was that interaction that made me sit down and really think about how I do it.
-Bearing in mind I was never into fitness or sports in my youth.
-I was always last in the cross-country!
+I was having my car washed the other day, and the person manning the car wash inquired, "How do you keep looking the same?"
+I initially believed he was referring to my limited clothing (which is laughably modest).
+"I am like a cartoon character who has 2 drawers with just T-shirts and some shorts," I stammered back.
+He said, "No, no, no, your body!"
+That interaction prompted me to sit back and reflect about how I do it.
+Keeping in mind that I was never into fitness or sports growing up.
+I was always last at cross-country!

 Fasting